Dirac vs. Majorana HNLs (and their oscillations) at SHiP: Simulation and analysis

 Assuming the true event distribution to match (or be sufficiently close to) the simulated one, we can then use our trained classifier to classify each event as either LNC or LNV.
 As stated in \cref{sec:introduction}, our main goal is to distinguish the following two hypotheses: \begin{itemize} \item $\mathcal{H}_1$: HNLs are Dirac or quasi-Dirac with $\delta M \tau \ll 1$ (LNC decays only). \item $\mathcal{H}_2$: HNLs are Majorana or quasi-Dirac with $\delta M \tau \gg 1$ (as many LNC / LNV decays). \end{itemize} Since the classifier is not perfectly accurate, its decision cannot be used to directly confirm the presence of LNV processes, or constrain their existence.
 If we knew the full distribution in feature space $\rho(z)$ for each hypothesis, we could obtain an optimal test statistics by constructing the corresponding likelihood ratio~\cite{neyman_1933}.
 However, accurately estimating~$\rho(z)$ is a non-trivial task and would be error-prone, so we elected to use a less powerful but more reliable, simplified model.
 Knowing the classification accuracy~$a$ for a given binary classifier, we compute the likelihood of classifying $k$~events out of~$N$ as LNV, and $N-k$~events as LNC (independently of their specific feature vectors~$z$) assuming that the true fraction of LNV events is~$f$.
 We then compute the best-fit value for~$f$ and use Wilk's theorem~\cite{wilks_large-sample_1938} in order to determine whether it significantly deviates from either $f=0$ (corresponding to $\mathcal{H}_1$) or $f=\frac{1}{2}$ (corresponding to $\mathcal{H}_2$).

 In order to estimate the ``model-selection'' sensitivity of \ship{}, we then compute, under each hypothesis and as a function of the HNL mass~$M_N$ and squared mixing angles~$\abs{\Theta_{\alpha}}^2$, the median confidence level at which we can exclude the other hypothesis assuming $5$~years of nominal operation (\ie{} $2\cdot 10^{20}$~protons on target).
 For each true hypothesis, we finally draw the sensitivity limit by plotting, for each~$M_N$, the smallest~$\abs{\Theta_{\alpha}}^2$ for which this median confidence level is at least~$0.9$.
 In other words, for mixing angles above this limit, \ship{} has a probability of at least~$1/2$ of disfavouring one hypothesis at $\mathrm{CL}=0.9$ if the other is realized.
+The number of fully reconstructible events corresponding to this limit is plotted in \cref{fig:required_events} (when the null hypothesis is taken to be $\mathcal{H}_1$).
 The construction of these confidence limits is described in details in \cref{sec:model_selection}, and the resulting sensitivity plots are presented in \cref{sec:results_lnv}.